 CAR RIDER CARDS Each car rider’s family is issued a card which MUST be displayed in the car window each day.
 If the card is not present, the driver will be told to go to the office and present identification.
 This precaution ensures that a child is not handed over to someone who is not on the release card.
 Please let us know if you need more than one car rider card.

 GOING HOME WITHOUT TEARS Your child will be sent home according to what is on the contact card which was filled out at the beginning of the year.
 If there is to be a change (even for just a day) please send a note or call the school (479-5121) to let us know about it.
 Be sure to indicate how long the change will last.
 Children occasionally announce (often at 3:15!) that they are to go home a different way but do not have a note from home.
 At these times we will attempt to contact you, but - if you cannot be reached - we must send your child home in the usual way.
 You can imagine the potential stress of a situation like this!
 An excellent idea is to use the Take-Home folder to note changes in how your child is to get home on certain days.
 Simply jot the way home in the section for that day's date.
 Make sure your child knows about this so he/she can inform the teacher of the notation.
 Otherwise, send a signed and dated note or call the school well in advance of 3:15.
 NOTE: If you need to change who is (or is not) allowed to pick-up your child let us know.
 The change will be made on the release card (kept in the office).
 The office will release your child ONLY to the people listed on the release card.
 FREQUENTLY ASKED QUESTIONS What time should my child be at school each day?
 Children are not counted late until 8:30, but most of the children enter the classroom at 8:15.
 There is always something for them to get started on and they may use the restroom.
 The first few minutes ease everyone into the day.
 What is the breakfast procedure?
 Children eating breakfast at school must be in the cafeteria no later than 8:00.
 When finished eating, they are dismissed to the large gym where they will sit with their classmates.
 Right before 8:15, the children are lined up and walked to their rooms by fifth graders.
 What if my child does not want to go to school and/or has anxiety?
 Let your first grader know that school is a safe and happy place where the teacher loves and cares about each child.
 Once a child is settled into the classroom, things brighten up quickly.
 It just takes time for some children to get adjusted to the new environment.
 Should I walk my child into the classroom and stay with him/her?
 We have found it works out better if the children come in by themselves.
 We like to give our undivided attention to the children as they enter, and they need to be able to turn in notes or money.
 May I help at school?
 Yes!
 Blythe-Bower loves parent volunteers.
 Mrs. Jean Brandon, our parent coordinator will be happy to meet you!
 There are many opportunities to help out in our school.
 Let us know if you feel led to do this and we will find just the right spot for you.
 When should I keep my child at home? · If your child has lice.
 He/she will need to be treated and the nits removed with a special comb.
-Then, Nurse Sue will need to do a head check in the clinic before your child can return to the classroom.
 Re-treating with lice treatment is recommended after several days.
 Note: Be sure to launder all bedding, the car, and any furniture your child may have had contact with.
 There are several lice repelling shampoos you might want to use in the future.
 Also, it is suggested that -once a week - run the fine toothed comb through your child’s hair thoroughly.
 This will hopefully weed out any stray lice or nits. · If your child has a virus with vomiting and/or diarrhea, wait 24 hours before returning to school.
 Your child is still contagious until symptom free for 24 hours. · If your child has a fever, wait 24 hours after the fever to return to school. · If your child wakes up and one or both eyes are red and/or stuck together.
 He or she may have PINKEYE (conjunctivitis).
 It is very contagious and needs medical treatment. · If your child has cold symptoms and a cough lasting more than a few days, or if it is a constant issue, please consider taking him/her to an allergist. · If your child has a Rash or itchy, red to brown raised patches of skin on scalp, arms, legs, trunk and/or face (even fingers, toes, and nails).
 It may be lighter in the center, resembling a ring.
 The area may blister and ooze.
 They may have the fungus RINGWORM.
 It’s highly contagious. · If your child has Blisters or sores on the face, arms and/or hands.
 It may itch.
 It could be the bacterial skin infection called IMPETIGO.
 It’s very contagious.